Unboxed-Software/solana-course/content/mwa-deep-dive.md

 Note that we are defaulting our `rpcUrl` to Devnet.

 Now let's make the `MainScreen.tsx`.
-It's pretty simple, it grabs the `wallet` and `connection` from `useWallet()`, and then shows the address and balance.
-Additionally, since all transactions cost SOL, we'll also include an airdrop button.
+It should simply grab the `wallet` and `connection` from `useWallet()`, and then display the address and balance.
+Additionally, since all transactions require a transaction fee in SOL, we'll also include an airdrop button.

-Create a new directory `screens` and place `MainScreen.tsx` within in:
+Create a new directory called `screens` and a new file called `MainScreen.tsx` inside of it:
 ```tsx
 import {Button, StyleSheet, Text, View} from 'react-native';
 import {useWallet} from '../components/WalletProvider';